nanocurrency/nano-docs/docs/running-a-node/overview.md

 !!! success "Becoming a Principal Representative"
 	With the ability for any user on the network to redelegate their voting weight, even an account with no weight today can become a Principal Representative over time.

-!!! tip "Review Node security guide"
-	Regardless of the type of node you are planning to run, make sure to review the [Node security guide](security.md) to ensure best practice with configuration, firewalls and more.

 ## Hardware recommendations
 <span id="resources-and-ongoing-maintenance"></span>